moov-io/terms-dictionary/README.md

 - **address verification service (AVS)**<a id="avs"></a>: A security system requiring merchants to supply address information for a cardholder to the institution that issues the credit card in card-not-present transactions, including online purchases.

+- **AFT (Account Funding Transaction)**<a id="aft"></a>: A card network transaction used to pull funds from a payment card in order to fund an account balance (e.g. wallet, card, prepaid card) or fund a push payment to another party.

 - **anti-money laundering (AML)**<a id="aml"></a>: The process of preventing, detecting, and reporting money laundering, which is the illegal process of making money with criminal origins seem like it was obtained legitimately.

 - **arbitration**<a id="arbitration"></a>: The process utilized by credit card issuing companies to ascertain whether an Acquirer has definitive responsibility for a chargeback.